MaxPreps

 MaxPreps is an American website that specializes in coverage of American high school sports.
-The site is owned by Paramount Global and is a division of CBS Sports.
+The site is currently owned by PlayOn.
 Founded on August 1, 2002, the company has covered up to 29 sports, including boys, girls, and co-ed sports.
-MaxPreps is currently headquartered in El Dorado Hills, California.

 History

 MaxPreps was founded in August 2002 by Andy Beal.
-According to Beal, his goal was to cover "Every team, every game, and every player in High School Sports."
 In 2007, the company was acquired by CBS Interactive.
+In 2025, CBS sold MaxPreps to PlayOn.

 Sports covered

-As of 2017, MaxPreps covered a total of 29 sports.
-They categorize sports into one of three categories: Boys, Girls, and Co-Ed.
+As of 2017, MaxPreps covered a total of 29 sports categorized into one of three categories: Boys, Girls, and Co-Ed.
 Five sports are exclusive to boys, five are exclusive to girls.
-Fifteen sports had separate male and female variants, while four were strictly co-ed.
-Below is a breakdown of the sports covered.
+Fifteen sports had separate male and female variants, and four were strictly co-ed.
+The following is a breakdown of the sports covered:

 MaxPreps Cup

 Every year MaxPreps awards an American high school the MaxPreps Cup, signifying that they are the #1 Athletic Program in the Nation.
 They have been awarding it since 2011.
 Before 2011, the award was just called #1 Athletic Program in the Nation.